-Using xylitol to look after your teeth is new for many people so we have tried to pull together a really comprehensive list of questions we’re often asked.
-If you still can’t find what you’re looking for in our FAQ’s, drop an email to firstname.lastname@example.org or call Peppersmith HQ on 0208 788 2080.
+Using xylitol to look after your teeth is new for many people so we’ve included lots of extra detail on this here.
+If you still can’t find what you’re looking for, drop an email to firstname.lastname@example.org or call Peppersmith HQ on 0208 788 2080.

 How is xylitol good for teeth?